 Justanswer.com Very good site that has top experts in each category.
 If your trying to diagnose an issue yourself or need some specific information on a certain year, make and model vehicle, for a small fee, you can chat with an expert in a specific category.

 Youtube.com.
 Youtube has a wealth of information!
 There are literally hours of video being uploaded to youtube every single day.
 That is why it is the second or third largest web site in the world.

 Alldata do it yourself.
 Has all of the information as alldatapro, but you can get a subscription for just one specific vehicle (rather than for all of them) for a much cheaper cost.
 They offer complete OEM factory service manuals with manufacturer specifications, wiring diagrams, step-by-step procedures, OEM part numbers, technical service bulletins (TSB), factory recalls, component locations, and diagnostic codes

 Here are some web sites I recommend if you are an Automotive professional or a shop owner.
-Some of which have a hefty reoccurring fee each month.
-However, They will supply you with a wealth of information and help your shop become more productive.
+Some of which have a reoccurring fee each month.
+However, they will supply you with loads of information and help your shop become more productive.

 Identifix.com Has pattern failures posted by techs working in the business with tests put together by L1 master Certified Technicians in the field to help diagnose the problem accurately (which saves you time and money).
 Last I checked, this was $169 per month.

 IATN.net is another site that automotive technicians use across the country.
 Although it does not have the diagnostic tests/steps like Identifix, it does offer some very good information and is much cheaper too.
 They allow techs to interact with each other and share their knowledge in order to help one another.
 I do believe there is even a free basic membership available for technicians as well.
 And unlike Identifix, the free membership stays with the technician, (not the shop) if the Automotive Technician or Mechanic happens to change employers.